tbensky/Prolog-CLP/README.md

 ### With CLP

 We can go for the 9x9 Sudoku solver, using CLP, which is always looking to prune the search space.
-This will solve a 9x9 Sudoku almost immediately.
+This code will solve a 9x9 Sudoku almost immediately.

 ```Prolog
 :- use_module(library(clpfd)).